Largest Uranium-producing Countries

-In 2017, Uzbekistan produced an estimated 2,404 tonnes of uranium, the same amount as in 2016.
+In 2019, Uzbekistan produced an estimated 2,404 tonnes of uranium.
+Domestic uranium production has been locked at the 2,404 tonne per year level since 2016.
 Although the country is seventh in terms of global uranium output, it is expanding production via Japanese and Chinese joint ventures.

-Navoi Mining & Metallurgy Combinat (NMMC) is part of state holding company Kyzylkumredmetzoloto, and handles all the country’s uranium mining and processing activities.
+Navoi Mining & Metallurgy Combinat (NMMC) is part of state holding company Kyzylkumredmetzoloto, and handles all the mining and processing of the domestic uranium supply.
 In April 2015, NMMC announced that the government had approved plans to implement 27 projects to modernize its production facilities by 2019.
-Uzbekistan had two research reactors at one point; however, one was decommissioned and the other was restarted in July 2017.

 Mine production: 1,885 tonnes

-China General Nuclear Power, the country’s sole domestic uranium supplier, is looking to expand nuclear fuel supply deals with Kazakhstan and additional overseas uranium producers.
+China General Nuclear Power, the country’s sole domestic uranium supplier, is looking to expand nuclear fuel supply deals with Kazakhstan and additional foreign uranium companies.

-China’s goal is to produce one-third of its uranium domestically, obtain one-third through foreign equity in mines and joint ventures overseas and purchase one-third on the open market.
-China is also leading the way in nuclear energy generation; mainland China has 45 nuclear power reactors with an additional 15 in construction.
+China’s goal is to supply one-third of its nuclear fuel cycle with uranium from domestic producers, obtain one-third through foreign equity in mines and joint ventures overseas and purchase one-third on the open uranium market.
+China is also leading the way in nuclear energy generation; mainland China has 45 nuclear reactors with an additional 15 in construction.

-Uranium production in Ukraine dropped off dramatically from 1,005 tonnes in 2016 to 550 tonnes in 2017.
-Ukraine is heavily dependent on nuclear power, and has 15 reactors that meet about half of the country’s electricity requirements.
-Most of its uranium is supplied by Russia.
+After more than doubling in 2018 to 1,180 tonnes, uranium production in Ukraine dropped off dramatically from 1,005 tonnes in 2016 to 550 tonnes in 2017.
+Ukraine, one of the largest uranium-producing countries, is heavily dependent on nuclear power, and has 15 reactors that meet about half of the country’s electricity requirements.
+Most of its needs are meet through Russian uranium.

-In 2016, Ukraine’s minister for coal and energy reached an agreement with Russia’s Kazatomprom to establish a uranium joint venture.
-Ukraine holds just 2 percent of the world’s known recoverable resources of uranium.
-In comparison, Russia holds 9 percent of known uranium reserves.
+In 2016, Ukraine’s minister for coal and energy reached an agreement with Kazatomprom to establish a uranium joint venture.
+Ukraine holds just 2 percent of the world’s known uranium reserves; in comparison, neighboring Russia accounts for 9 percent of the world’s uranium reserves.

-Lower production numbers may be the result of a decrease in the price of uranium.
-While the spot price recovered a bit in 2018, it is well off the US$50 per pound analysts say is needed to get major companies ramping up production and juniors back into uranium exploration.
+The lower production numbers may be the result of the persistently low spot price the uranium market has experienced over the last seven years.
+While prices have begun to strengthen in 2020, they are still well off the US$50 per pound analysts say is needed to get major companies ramping up production and bring juniors back into uranium exploration.

 Securities Disclosure: I, Georgia Williams, hold no direct investment interest in any company mentioned in this article.